"One of the most beautiful backcountry farming stations in the Wairarapa"

 Cheerful and comfortable, Wairangi Cottage is nestled in a field of wild mint and chamomile on the rugged 5000 acre Wairangi Station, between Martinborough and the White Rock coast in the south eastern Wairarapa.
 The cottage, which overlooks the Cape River, is a delightful, self-contained farmstay in the middle of some of the most remote and spectacular farming country in the lower North Island.
 See location

 Wairangi Cottage sleeps 9-12 in three bedrooms and has deep verandahs, polished wooden floors, two bathrooms, sitting room, a fully equipped farm kitchen, dishwasher, logfire and a gas BBQ.
 Bed linen and towels are supplied.
-See photos Soak in the brand new Kiwitub in the paddock overlooking the river.
+See photos Soak in the fire-heated Kiwitub in the paddock overlooking the river.

 Wairangi Station is the true New Zealand backcountry experience.
 Famous throughout the lower North Island for its deer, pigs and goats seen on steep bush-clad hills, in river valleys and through ever-changing vegetation, it is a marvellous place to walk or mountain-bike and explore.
 The wild White Rock coast offers surfing, swimming and boating.